About our city's water supply

 University Reservoir

 Grout injection works were undertaken in the early stages of 2023 to stabilise the foundations.
-Routine regular monitoring indicated that this work was successful, however further movement was experienced in July 2025 resulting in the reservoir leaking, forcing Council to reduce its storage to 60% of capacity to reduce risk of further movement.
+Routine regular monitoring indicated that this work was successful, however further movement was experienced in July 2025 resulting in the reservoir leaking.

-Council is simultaneously fast-tracking investigations and design of a replacement reservoir above the existing University reservoir.
+Council is fast-tracking investigations and design of a replacement reservoir above the existing University reservoir.

 With reservoirs offline, water flows directly from the treatment plant into mains, causing pressure fluctuations.
 This puts extra stress on pipes, making breaks more likely, particularly during peak demand.